webplatform/docs/html/elements/audio/index.md

 {{!}}-
 {{!}}[[apis/audio-video/properties/autobuffer{{!}}'''autobuffer''']]
 {{!}}The [[apis/audio-video/properties/autobuffer{{!}}'''autobuffer''']] element is not supported by Internet Explorer 9.
 Use the [[apis/audio-video/properties/preload{{!}}'''preload''']] element instead.

-This property is not supported for Metro style apps using JavaScript
 {{!}}-
 {{!}}[[apis/audio-video/properties/autoplay{{!}}'''autoplay''']]
 {{!}}Gets or sets a value that indicates whether to start playing the media automatically.